tritonzk/ZeeplistCurator/README.md

 # ZeepCurator
 This is a tool for the game Zeepkist on steam.
-You can automatically create playlists from your local tracks by searching a database.
+You can automatically create playlists from Steam with webscraping, or your local tracks by searching a database.
+The program uses SteamCMD to download (local tracks filtered out).

 ## Current functionality
 ### From Steam